 Instinct – Yellow – “Overall, your (Pokémon) looks like it can battle with the best of them!”

-If you don’t have Pokémon with 80% or above IV’s, go by the one(s) with the highest CP.
+If you don’t have Pokémon with 80% or above IV’s, go with the ones that have the highest CP.
 But, only do this if you have no other option.

-3) Here is a short list of the strongest move sets that you will want for the Pokémon mentioned above:
+3) Here’s a list of the strongest movesets that you will want for the Pokémon mentioned above.

-8) The game will then calculate for a moment and confirm which new move set your fighter has been given.
+8) The game will then calculate for a moment and confirm which new moveset your fighter has been given.
 (The game chooses which move it will give you randomly, out of the possible remaining available moves).

 Now, let’s look at things to avoid during this process.